-An unassociated non-AP STA that supports the UORA procedure may begin listening for Trigger frames at the start of a particular broadcast TWT SP after receiving a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element indicating that the particular TWT SP shall include Trigger frames with at least one RA-RU for unassociated STAs (see 27.7.3.1 (General)).
+An unassociated non-AP STA that supports the UORA and TWT procedure may begin listening for Trigger frames at the start of a particular broadcast TWT SP after receiving a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element indicating that the particular TWT SP shall include Trigger frames with at least one RA-RU for unassociated STAs (see 27.7.3.1 (General)).

 TGax Editor: The below content is moved from 27.5.5.5 – please add it as a last paragraph of this section:

+An AP shall respond with a Multi-STA BlockAck Frame in an SU PPDU if the AP receives a Management frame, such as Association Request frame, which is sent by the unassociated non-AP HE STA through OFDMA random access.

 General